 Muslim Americans Running For Office In Highest Numbers Since 2001

 A record number of Muslim Americans ran for statewide or national office this election cycle, the most since the terror attacks of Sept.
-11, 2001, according to Muslim political groups.
+11, 2001, made Islam a political target for many, according to Muslim political groups.

 The Muslim civil rights group, Emgage, estimates that as many as 100 Muslims filed to run for elected office this year.
 Of those 100, about 50 Muslim-American candidates remain more than midway through the primary season, the AP reports, which is significantly higher than the dozen that ran in 2016.